Managing PostgreSQL users

 - Navigate to the folder dashboard and select Managed Service for PostgreSQL.

-- Click the name of the cluster you need and select the Users tab.
+- Click the name of your cluster and open the Users tab.

 To get a list of cluster users, run the following command: